awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-document.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DocumentFormat`  <a name="cfn-ssm-document-documentformat"></a>
 Specify the document format for the request\.
-The document format can be JSON or YAML\.
 JSON is the default format\.
-`TEXT` is not supported, even though it is listed in the `Allowed values`\.
 *Required*: No
 *Type*: String
 *Allowed values*: `JSON | TEXT | YAML`